openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * renamed proof to key proof and added key proof replay security considerations
    * aligned deferred authorization with RFC 8628 and CIBA
    * changed Deferred Endpoint to require same access tokens as (batch) Credential endpoint(s)
-   * renamed acceptance_token to transaction_id and changed it to a request parameter, and clarified that HTTP status 202 should be returnedin case of deferred issuance
+   * renamed acceptance_token to transaction_id and changed it to a request parameter, and clarified that HTTP status 202 should be returned in case of deferred issuance
    * added Deferred Endpoint error response section
    * added Deferred Endpoint metadata
    * added CWT proof type